MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-view-custodian-activity.md

 1. Run an audit log search, and then revise the search criteria until you have the desired results.

-2. Click Export results and select one of the following options:
+2. Select Export results and select one of the following options:

     - **Save loaded results:** Choose this option to export only the entries that are displayed under **Results** on the **Custodian Audit log search** page.
 The CSV file that is downloaded contains the same columns (and data) displayed on the page (Date, User, Activity, Item, and Details).
 An additional column (titled **More**) is included in the CSV file that contains more information from the audit log entry.
 Because you're exporting the same results that are loaded (and viewable) on the Audit log search page, a maximum of 5,000 entries are exported.